 Innovation

 Innovation is essential to the success of the global retail industry.
-Smaller retailers do not have the resources or capabilities to develop innovations.
-DSC’s innovation projects are intended to address this gap.
+Smaller retailers often do not have the resources or capabilities to develop innovations.
+Our innovation projects are intended to address this gap.
 The David Sobey Retailing Centre funds, develops, and tests new technologies, processes, and methodologies critical to the future of the retail industry.

 Problem-Driven